-On the side of the programme, the monitoring system according to Article 72 of CPR shall provide data and information needed to fulfil management, monitoring and evaluation requirements.
+The Programme monitoring system shall provide data and information needed to fulfil management, monitoring and evaluation requirements.

 In accordance with Article 122 of CPR, the participating countries will ensure that no later than 31 December 2015, all exchanges of information between beneficiaries and the MA/CA and AA can be carried out by means of an electronic data exchange system (e-MS).